Chinese Herbology |

 How To Cook Chinese Herbs?

-container with lid.
-Ceramic is the best container for cooking Chinese herbs.
+Container Use a container with a lid.
+Ceramic containers(like a teapot)is the best for cooking Chinese

 stomach.
 This provides the best absorption of the ingredients of the herbs.
 You

-can drink the first half of the tea ½-1 hour before dinner or 2-3 hours after
+can drink half the tea a half hour to one hour before dinner, or 2-3 hours after

 If you find the taste so unpalatable that you can’t

-drink it, do watering it down a bit.
-Or add a little honey to sweet it.
+drink it, water it down a bit, Or add a little honey to sweet it.
 This

 should only be done with the consent of your herbalist.
 Honey or anything else